Code-Institute-Submissions/Estelindis-legendarium_JanResub/README.md

 ## User Goals
 - Easily navigate a readable, accessible website from any platform.
 - Read stories without having to register or log in.
-- Have the option to register in order to comment on stories and add them to one's library (this site's version of "likes").
+- Register to comment on stories and add them to one's library (this site's version of "likes").

 ## Owner Goals
 - Present stories to users in a readable, accessible format.